littensy/reflex/docs/docs/reference/reflex/create-producer.md

 Usually, a project will organize its state between multiple producers in separate files, and then combine them into a single producer.

-Producer modules should export the type of their state (and dispatchers in Luau).
+Producer modules should export the type of their state (and actions in Luau).
 This allows you to use a fully typed root producer that contains all of your actions and state.

 :::note